Payment History - How it Affects Your Credit Score

 Your creditors will report any late payments or missed payments made to the bureaus.
 This will get recorded in your repayment history and can hurt your overall score for years.
 Also, if you have been a serial defaulter, expect your score to be on the lower side.
 Credit bureaus consider multiple factors before deciding on the final score.
 So, even you have paid your bills on time, but violated any of the other parameters, your final score may still take a hit.

-Your Credit Information Report contains the details of your account information, including the status of your account.
-I you haven’t paid your outstanding credit card bills for over 180 days, the lender will write-off the amount and report the same to credit agencies.
 Also, you should be aware of your DPD or Days Past Due.
-For instance, if you haven’t paid your unsettled bills for over 90 days, your account will be classified as "Sub-Standard", which may bring down your credit score quite a bit.
+For instance, if you haven't paid your unsettled bills for over 90 days, your account will be classified as "Sub-Standard", which may bring down your credit score quite a bit.
 If your account stays as "Sub-Standard" for 12 months or more, it will be classified as "Doubtful".
 This can damage your score further.

-How do I keep my payment history clean?
+How do I keep my Payment History Clean?

 Keep paying your dues on time to keep your payment history stain-free.
 You can also set monthly reminders, if that makes the job easier for you.
 It could happen that you forget the due date.
 In such cases, signing up for autopay may work.
 Just ensure that you have sufficient funds in the account that's linked to the autopay facility.
 Try to keep a tab on your expenses.
 This will help you manage your debts in a better way.